 All-electric vehicles (EVs) run on electricity only.
-They are propelled by an electric motor (or motors) powered by rechargeable battery packs.
+They are propelled by one or more electric motors powered by rechargeable battery packs.
 EVs have several advantages over vehicles with internal combustion engines (ICEs):

 - Environmentally friendly.
 EVs emit no tailpipe pollutants, although the power plant producing the electricity may emit them.
 Electricity from nuclear-, hydro-, solar-, or wind-powered plants causes no air pollutants.

 - Performance benefits.
 Electric motors provide quiet, smooth operation and stronger acceleration and require less maintenance than ICEs.

 - Reduce energy dependence.
 Electricity is a domestic energy source.

 - Driving range.
 Most EVs can only go about 100–200 miles before recharging—gasoline vehicles can go over 300 miles before refueling.

 - Recharge time.
 Fully recharging the battery pack can take 4 to 8 hours.
 Even a "quick charge" to 80% capacity can take 30 min.